How to make your Reservation

 Ground arrangements may include inter-city travel by train, plane, yacht, boat, schooner, or air-conditioned car, van or motor coach as per the itinerary.
 If you wish to make independent flight arrangements, you may still reserve the land portion of a tour.

 Your air transport is a contract made with the airline through the ticketing agent, which is independent of SouthAmerica.travel.
 Listed prices for flights are estimates only, based on best space availability, and are not guaranteed.
-SouthAmerica.travel works with various agents to secure the lowest fares available.
+SouthAmerica.travel’s partners work with various agents to secure the lowest fares available.
 Tickets may be issued by a 3rd party consolidator directly.
 The airlines hold a limited number of seats at listed prices; other fares are negotiated at the time of booking to get the best possible fare.
-For early bookings, we may be able to negotiate a lower price.
-In most cases, the airlines require immediate payment at the time of booking to hold seats on airpasses.
-SouthAmerica.travel or its agents will inform you about this when the situation arises.
+For early bookings, they may be able to negotiate a lower price.
+In most cases, the airlines require immediate payment at the time of booking to hold seats on flights and for travel with airpasses, where available.
+SouthAmerica.travel’s agents will inform you about this when the situation arises.
 Often least cost bookings require immediate payment, in full, and are non-refundable.
 Requests for specific airlines and/or seats are accepted as preferences only and cannot be guaranteed.
 All airline seat assignments and frequent flyer programs are under the control of the respective airlines.
 Domestic overnights due to flight scheduling are the responsibility of the Traveler.
 We suggest you contact the airlines directly regarding seat assignments and special meals.

 Taxes & Fees